RamenVentures/Operating-Manual/README.md

 ### 1. Help you find Product/Market Fit

-1. Teach you how to create an important Mission and Vision that attracts world-class employees and customers.
+1. Help you create an important Mission and Vision that attracts world-class employees and customers.
-2. Teach you how to create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
+2. Help you create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
-3. Teach you how to measure Product/Market Fit and know when you’ve truly found it.
+3. Help you measure Product/Market Fit and know when you’ve truly found it.
-4. Teach you mental models for understanding what’s most important to do next.
+4. Help you use mental models for understanding what’s most important to do next.

 ### 2. Help you build and scale both your Product and your Team.

-1. Teach you how to identify the right candidates to fill out your team.
+1. Help you identify the right candidates to fill out your team.
-2. Teach you how to effectively structure your engineering team to build high quality, bullet-proof product.
+2. Help you effectively structure your engineering team to build high quality, bullet-proof product.
 3. Act as a sounding board for architecture decisions, technical problems and UX questions.

 ### 3. Help you develop into world-class founders

 1. Coach you on how to become a more effective founder.
-2. Teach you how to grow and manage people.
+2. Help you grow and manage people.
 3. Guide you towards new learning challenges and provide self-improvement goals.

 We deliver this help: